krebbl/r.js/README.md

    <!-- The script tag contains the logic for the component e.g. EventHandler, defaults -->
    <script type="text/javascript">
        exports = {
-           // default attributes
+           // default attributes for the component
            defaults: {
                time: 0,
                started: false
            },
-           // defaults for the node
+           // default attributes for the rendered DOM node
            nodeDefaults: {
-               className: "timer-app"
            },
            // event handler
            start: function () {